2qx/bitcoin-cash-forever/README.md

 ![Monthly Installments](./assets/1bch_120_4000sat_monthly_installments.png)

-The worksheet to make this graphs has been included in the exclude/ folder.
+The ods worksheet to make these graphs is [included in the source repo](./exclude/Worksheet.ods).

 # Installing